smigthereason/smigthereason/README.md

 ## Hello, I'm Victor! 👋

 I'm a dedicated developer and current student at Moringa School, deeply passionate about web development and machine learning.
-I thrive on creating cutting-edge solutions and constantly expanding my knowledge on new technologies.
+I thrive on creating cutting-edge solutions and constantly expanding my knowledge of new technologies.

 ### 🛠️ Skills
 - **Languages:** Python, JavaScript